lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    specific profiles).

-   This document does not make any decision as to which fragment delivery reliability option(s) need to be supported over a specific LPWAN technology.
+   This document does not make any decision as to which fragment delivery reliability option(s) are supported by a specific LPWAN technology.

    Examples of the different reliability options described are provided in Appendix A.